vsouza/awesome-ios/README.md

 * [PTEventView](https://github.com/amantaneja/PTEventView) - An Event View based on Apple's Event Detail View within Calender.Supports ARC, Autolayout and editing via StoryBoard.
 * [KDCalendarView](https://github.com/mmick66/CalendarView) - A calendar component for iOS written in Swift 4.0.
 It features both vertical and horizontal layout (and scrolling) and the display of native calendar events.
 * [CalendarPopUp](https://github.com/orazz/CalendarPopUp) - CalendarPopUp - JTAppleCalendar library.
+* [ios_calendar](https://github.com/maximbilan/ios_calendar) - It's lightweight and simple control with supporting Locale and CalendarIdentifier.
+There're samples for iPhone and iPad, and also with using a popover.
+With supporting Persian calendar

 #### Form & Settings
 * [Form](https://github.com/hyperoslo/Form) - The most flexible and powerful way to build a form on iOS